 #1 Slow down

-Before I completed my first half marathon, I had only ever finished 5k and 10k races, so when it came to race day, I was excited to get started and push myself from the get go.
+So when it came to race day, I was excited to get started and push myself from the get go.

 I saw fellow runners sprint from the start line, so a part of me wanted to keep up with them.
 How wrong I was!

-By the time I had hit my third mile, my breath and pace were being impacted.
-I was pushing myself too far, when all I needed to do was slow down and run my own race.
+I was pushing myself way too hard, when all I needed to do was slow down and run my own race.

 Don’t think you’re a failure because you’re running slower than everyone else.
-Only you can determine the right pace for you so you stay the distance.

 Related: 4 tips on how to slow yourself down when running